Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow4_qraphql.md

 }
 ```

 Above we specify that the books should contain the `title` and `authors` field, but no other fields.
 The same technique is used to limit the fields on the `Author` entity.
+This information is sent when making the request.

 ### Explain shortly about GraphQL’s type system and some of the benefits we get from this.